On Polynomial-Time Decidability of k-Negations Fragments of First-Order Theories: A framework for the fixed negation fragment of first-order theories

-To understand the framework it is helpful to take a moment to consider how we can exploit the fact that we only consider formulae with a fixed number of negations.
+To understand the framework, we first discuss how we can exploit the fact that our formulae only have a fixed number of negations.
 For simplicity, let us focus for the time being on \emph{quantified Boolean formulae} (QBF) in prenex form.
-A first key question is whether bringing the quantifier-free part~$\Phi$ of a QBF formula in a particular normal form can be computationally beneficial.
-Of course, due to our restrictions, $\Phi$ can be brought into DNF in PTIME.
+These are formulae of the form $\exists q_1 \forall q_2 \dots \exists q_n \Phi$, where $\Phi$ is a formula from propositional logic, and $q_1,\dots,q_n$ are some Boolean variables occurring in it.
+A first key question is whether bringing the quantifier-free part~$\Phi$ of a QBF formula into a particular normal form can be computationally beneficial.
+Of course, due to $\Phi$ having a fixed number of negations, $\Phi$ could be translated into DNF in PTIME.
 However, because of quantifier alternation together with the unbounded number of conjunctions, choosing this normal form comes with several intricacies.
 Another option we might try is to put $\Phi$ into a form where all but a fixed amount of constraints are in Horn form, and then try to rely on the algorithm to solve quantified Horn Boolean satisfiability in PTIME~\cite{KarpinskiBS87}.
 This works for the Boolean case, but not for an arbitrary theory.
-For instance, as we have sketched in~\Cref{section:introduction}, the quantified Horn satisfiability problem for the FO theory of~$\mathcal{Z} = (\ZZ,0,1,+,=)$, i.e.~weak PA, is already NP-hard for the alternation prefix $\exists\forall$ and $2$ variables (and NEXPTIME-hard in general~\cite{ChistikovHHM22}).
+For instance, as shown in~\Cref{section:introduction}, the quantified Horn satisfiability problem for the FO theory of~$\mathcal{Z} = (\ZZ,0,1,+,=)$, i.e.~weak PA, is already NP-hard for the alternation prefix $\exists\forall$ and $2$ variables (and NEXPTIME-hard in general~\cite{ChistikovHHM22}).
 It turns out that a suitable normal form for $\Phi$ is given by formulae of the form $\Phi_1 - (\Phi_2 - ( \dots - (\Phi_{k-1} - \Phi_k)))$, where each $\Phi_i$ is a negation-free formula in disjunctive normal form (DNF), and $\Psi_1 - \Psi_2$ is the relative complementation $\Psi_1 \land \lnot \Psi_2$.
-As we will see in this section, this atypical normal form (introduced by Hausdorff in \cite{Hausdorff1914} and called \emph{difference normal form} in~\cite{Junker00}) not only fully makes use of our restriction on the number of negations, but also exhibits nice properties in relation to quantification.
+As we will see in~\Cref{subsection:steps-framework}, this atypical normal form (introduced by Hausdorff in \cite{Hausdorff1914} and called \emph{difference normal form} in~\cite{Junker00}) not only fully makes use of our restriction on the number of negations, but also exhibits nice properties in relation to quantification.